-Insofar as you do not want the AOK to receive this information in the future, you may object to the inclusion of your data in the web analytics.
-Please click here for this purpose: Exclude from tracking with Adobe SiteCatalyst
+If you would prefer that AOK did not receive this information in future, you may object to the inclusion of your data in web analytics.
+To do so, please click here: Prevent tracking with Adobe SiteCatalyst

-Insofar as you desire more information about data protection on the part of Adobe or would like to transmit your declaration of objection directly to Adobe, then please click here.
+If you would like more information about data protection at Adobe or you would like to lodge your objection with Adobe directly, please click here.